GoHCLTech/PyFingerprint_dotNET/README.md

-# .NET library for ZFM-20 fingerprint sensor
+# .NET library for ZhianTec fingerprint sensors

 The PyFingerprint_dotNET library allows the use of ZhianTec fingerprint sensors on Windows Machines.